cachethq/cachet/docs/metrics/create-metric.md

   What does it measure?
 Example: "The average response time of our API".
 - `Calculation of metrics`: What computation should be done on your data before displaying them in the metric?
 It may be either _Sum_ or _Average_.
 Example:
-  _Average_ to compute the average reponse time for a given time.
+  _Average_ to compute the average response time for a given time.
 - `Default view`: The default view of the metric.
 Viewing the datas of 1 year ago is not useful, but it's about your preference to see datas of the last hour, 12 hours, week or month.
 Example: _Last 12 hours_ because you want to